Superbition/Celestte-Docs/docs/using_voltis/validation.md

 ## Custom Validation Error Messages

 The Validator by default uses the error messages provided to you by default, each rule has its own default error message.
 Sometimes these default error messages don’t always fit within different contexts and thus, you will want to use a custom error message to fit your application better.
-Polyel allows you to use custom error messages on a per field, per rule basis.
+Voltis allows you to use custom error messages on a per field, per rule basis.
 So you may choose which field and rules use a custom message or which just use the default provided error message.

 To set custom error messages, you may pass an array as the 2rd parameter when validating data: